 Apply the synchronized keyword to methods that access the same data components of an object to prevent multiple invocations of methods on the same object from interleaving.

-Access all data components, including private components only through synchronized getter and setter methods.
+Access all data components, including private components, only through synchronized getter and setter methods.

 6.62 Concurrency – Premature termination [CGS]